 Our research indicated that the population living in the Rundberg area had mobile phones with internet access.
 This was important to consider as we explored what form the solution should take.
+It was noted that users had mobile devices, but did not own home computers.
 We chose to focus on Android, as they have a lower consumer price point, and comparative analysis revealed an attractive opportunity and need compared to iOS.

 Our interviews revealed that there was not any one app recommended for journaling.
 Patients were frustrated because it was too time consuming to journal their necessary medical data throughout the day.
 Doctors and nutritionists were frustrated because they needed accurate medical data to develop effective care plans.

 The cultivateHealth hackathon focused on Rundberg area of Austin, a low-income population where diabetes is ranked as the second highest health issue faced.
 According the Centers for Disease Control and Prevention, 29 million diabetics live in the United States, and that number is expected to increase.

 Diabetics experience a myriad of complications daily.
 Our interviewees shared stress, and anxiety during sessions.
 In some cases, they were living with other health conditions caused directly by diabetes that could not be reversed.
 All acknowledged the importance of maintaining as normal of blood sugar levels as possible to reduce health complications.

 Analyzing our research led us to focus our solution on empowering diabetics with an accurate method of logging that’s easy to use, and provides easy sharing options with their healthcare team.
 After synthesizing our research and conducting competitive analysis, we decided on an Android mobile app.